-Receiving THE RoSA
+Receiving The RoSA

-Schools are responsible for requesting a RoSA through the enrolments section in Schools Online.
-Once this has been completed, we will send a PDF of the RoSA to student's Students Online account.
-Students cannot directly request a RoSA themselves.
+Schools are responsible for nominating a student for a RoSA through the enrolments section in Schools Online.

+Once schools have finalised the requests, the student can download the RoSA from their Students Online account.

+Students cannot make a request for a RoSA, it must come from their school.

 Schools are able to generate an eRecord and check the student's course information is correctly recorded.
-This online eRecord can be used as an interim result report until the formal RoSA credential is delivered to the student's Students Online account.
+Students can use the eRecord as an interim result report until the formal RoSA credential is available for download from their Students Online account.

-At any time, all students in Years 11 and 12 can access an online eRecord to provide potential employers when seeking casual work via their Students Online account.
+At any time, all students in Years 11 and 12 can access an online eRecord via their Students Online account.
+They can show the online eRecord to potential employers when seeking casual work or enrolling in training courses.